InternetSociety/isoc-wp-theme/readme.markdown

 From time to time there will be new versions of this theme released as various issues and enhancements are addressed.

-Ideally, the "Theme Updater" plugin mentioned at the beginning of the document will allow you to "automatically update" the theme and make this a simple process.
+Ideally, one of the various Github-connected plugins would allow you to "automatically update" the theme and make this a simple process.

-However, should that plugin be broken (as it currently is with WordPress 3.4) or for some reason not work on your site, the update process is a bit more involved:
+However, without those plugins, the update process is a bit more involved:

 1. Download the latest ZIP file of the theme from the Downloads page: